Jonpot/Jonpot/README.md

 - **D&DAV:** An audio-visual dashboard for my D&D games, written in Python and using obsidian.md as a renderer.
 - **DegranQuant:** A machine learning model to count activated granules in neutrophils, written in Python using TensorFlow and numpy.
 - **Dicecloud:** An open-source, real-time character sheet for D&D 5e, written in Vue and JavaScript.
+- **HYDRO:** A closed-loop automated hydroponics system that balances ions in a nutrient maintank.
+- **Ten:** A tetherless fluid handling robot for performing microbiology and molecular genetics experiments.

 # 👀 Online Profiles
 - LinkedIn: https://www.linkedin.com/in/jon-p-34ba2a129/